Learn all about 19 Best Calathea Types! This genus has some of the most stunning varieties for your houseplant collection!

 Botanical Name: Calathea musaica ‘PP0005’

 This stunningly textured cultivar has variegated small green leaves.
-The plant does well in bright indirect light, so keeping it by the East or West window is ideal.
+The plant does well in bright indirect light, so it is ideal for keeping it by the East or West window.

 Here are some of the best peperomia varieties you can grow!